 - Allow cold water back into the tank, then turn on the electricity or open the gas supply valve and light the pilot.

 One additional task to consider while the water and power are off is to check the anode rod.
 This is removed by unscrewing a hex bolt on the top of the tank.
-However, as it's factory installed it can be very difficult to release.
+However, as it is factory installed, it can be very difficult to release.
 If the rod can be taken out, check for corrosion.
 If it seems severe, replace with a new rod.

 Heat is lost at a rate proportional to the temperature difference, which is why turning down the thermostat saves energy.
-In fact, lowering water temperature by 10°F can cut the water heating bill by 5%.
+In fact, lowering water temperature by 10°F can cut the water heating bill by 5 percent.

-No one notices the water heater until it stops working.
-Replacement is both costly and inconvenient, and that's why regular maintenance is a good use of your time.
+Water heaters generally go unnoticed until they stop working.
+Replacement is both costly and inconvenient, and that's why regular maintenance is worth your time.